 Without including the size of a country, such a ranking list may not be very meaningful.
 By putting the tourist numbers in relation to the population of the United Kingdom, the result is much more comparable picture: With 0.61 tourists per resident, the United Kingdom ranked 94th in the world.
-On the British Isles, it ranked 2nd.
+In Northern Europe, it ranked 9th.

 The United Kingdom generated around 48.52 bn US Dollar in the tourism sector alone.
-This corresponds to 1.7 percent of its the gross domestic product and approximately 76 percent of all international tourism receipts on the British Isles.
+This corresponds to 1.7 percent of its the gross domestic product and approximately 45 percent of all international tourism receipts in Northern Europe.